appleseedhq/appleseed-maya/docs/source/shaders/utilities/as_attributes.rst

 asAttributes
 ************

-A node that returns the luminance of a color, respecting the color space definitions (that is, the chromaticity coordinates of the primaries and the white point).
+A node that exposes to the user the general attributes specified in OSL [#]_ and the appleseed renderer specific attributes.

 Parameters
 ----------